-The Community Ministry Team is focused on the words of Christ to “love your neighbor as yourself” (Luke 10:27).
+The Community Ministry Committee is focused on the words of Christ to “love your neighbor as yourself” (Luke 10:27).
 We encourage the congregation to support the work of local ministries with time, talents and treasure.
 The following are our Community Ministry Partners who receive both volunteer and monetary donations from SCAPC:

 CAFÉ RECONCILE is an education and training program for at risk youth ages 16-22 to work in the service industry, with particular emphasis on the restaurant business.
 CAFE Reconcile is one of NOLA’s best local eateries!

 CRESCENT CITY CAFÉ is a twice-monthly breakfast serving homeless and marginalized New Orleanians with dignity and love.
 Volunteers are largely young adults who seek to connect through service.